Psychology

 The Review Process

 The Grawemeyer Award Committee of the Department of Psychological and Brain Sciences will review the submissions and select 8 to 12 ideas for further consideration.
-These submissions will be forwarded to an External Review Panel with broad expertise in the field of psychology, who will select three submissions to be recommended to the University of Louisville Grawemeyer Award Committee.
-This latter committee will recommend the award winner to the President of the University, who will forward the recommendation to the Board of Trustees of the University.
-The Board of Trustees will grant the award.
+These submissions will be forwarded to an External Review PanelĀ with broad expertise in the field of psychology, who will select three submissions to be recommended to the University of Louisville Grawemeyer Award Committee.
+This latter committee will recommend the award winner to the President of the University, who will forward the recommendation to the Board of Trustees of the University. Ā The Board of Trustees will grant the award.

 Awardee Requirements

-The winner of the 2025 award will be announced publicly in December 2024.
+The winner of the 2026 award will be announced publicly in December 2025.
 In addition to requirements specified on the nominee agreement, acceptance of the award requires personal delivery of a public address at the University of Louisville that conveys the importance of the winning idea.
 Winners must also participate for two to four days in community and campus events associated with the award ceremonies in March or April of the Award year.

 For More Information Contact:

-Dr. Nicholaus Noles, Faculty Director
+Dr. Brendan Depue, Faculty Director

-(502) 852-5955
+(502) 852-6482

 Email: brendan.depue@louisville.edu